Agent SwarmAgent Swarm

 Resume semantics

-• Pause → resume: a paused task restarts with a new session, re-applying task.progress via buildResumePrompt (L809–829).
+• Pause → resume: a paused task restarts with a new session, re-applying task.progress via buildResumePrompt (L809–829); if the task is also part of a parent chain, the context-preamble path is applied before execution resumes.

 What your adapter owes the task: emit session_init as early as possible (so the runner can persist the provider session id), emit tool_start/tool_end faithfully (so the UI shows the agent's work), and emit a result with populated CostData before your waitForCompletion() resolves.